 Given our global research interests, we plan to expand our areal coverage in the next few years and also to acquire international associate members to enhance our global reach and to foster partnership and co-research.

-The GDI Research Centre brings together colleagues from across various Schools and disciplines who are attached to the Area Studies unit of assessment for REF 2021.
+The Global Diversities and Inequalities (GDI) Research Centre brings together colleagues from across various Schools and disciplines who are attached to the Area Studies unit of assessment for the Research Excellence Framework (REF) 2021.
 Moreover, as we look towards REF 2026, we plan to further grow and develop our Area Studies unit.
-Nonetheless, the GDI centre is also inclusive and welcoming of other colleagues from across London Metropolitan University, as well as associate members from outside the University.
-If you are interested in becoming a member or an associate member, regardless of your disciplinary background, please get in touch with Prof. Ryan and Dr Lopez for a chat.
+Nonetheless, the Centre is also inclusive and welcoming of other colleagues from across London Metropolitan University, as well as associate members from outside the University.
+If you are interested in becoming a member or an associate member, regardless of your disciplinary background, please get in touch with Prof Ryan and Prof López for a chat.

-Being part of a vibrant research culture, opportunities to share your research findings as well as develop new research ideas, attend research events such as book launches, deliver and participate in research seminars as well as training workshops for doctoral and early career scholars, developing collaborative funding applications and engaging with external stakeholders.
+- opportunities to share your research findings as well as develop new research ideas, attend research events such as book launches, deliver and participate in research seminars as well as training workshops for doctoral and early career scholars

 Introduction to the Global Diversities and Inequalities Research Centre

 Hear from director of the Centre Professor Louise Ryan as she explains the focus and scope of the Centre's work.